firstdraft/guides/teacherplan-domain-modeling-exercise.md

     - Active
     - Complete

 Try to come up with a domain model!
+Ask us any clarifying questions you have about the features of the app.

-You can sketch it out on paper, or diagram it in [ideas.firstdraft.com](https://ideas.firstdraft.com/).
+You can sketch your Entity Relationship Diagram (ERD) out on paper, or diagram it in [ideas.firstdraft.com](https://ideas.firstdraft.com/).